 Steve Ottemoeller joined Friant Water Authority in January 2008.
 His primary areas of responsibility include implementation of the Water Management Goal of the San Joaquin River Settlement, representing Authority member interests on Bay Delta issues and working on water policy issues that affect the water resources of the member agencies.
 Prior to moving to Friant Water Authority, Steve spent the first 23 years of his professional career working for public water agencies in the central San Joaquin Valley, including more than six years as General Manager of Madera Irrigation District, where he was involved in early stages of the San Joaquin River Restoration litigation settlement negotiations, and 16 years with Westlands Water District, where he was involved in statewide water policy issues and was responsible for the district’s water supply resources and water transfers.
 During the three years prior to working for Friant, he worked as Director of Central Valley Water Resources for URS Corporation, an international engineering and consulting firm.
 Steve has been actively involved in numerous California water policy issues including the CalFed Bay-Delta process, implementation of the 1992 CVP Improvement Act, development of state-wide water transfer policies and negotiations of regional water rights settlements.
 Steve is a graduate of California State University, Fresno, where he earned a Bachelor of Science degree in civil engineering in 1980, and is a registered Professional Civil Engineer in the State of California.

 Christopher joined the Friant Water Users Authority in 1999.
-He is responsible for ensuring the IT infrastructure is strategically aligned with organizational goals and objectives, designs and manages the implementation of FWA's operational technology (OT) infrastructure which controls the operation of the Friant-Kern Canal, and oversees the development and management of the IT/OT convergence objectives.
-Before coming to Friant Water Users Authority/FWA, he was a Computer Services Technician at Kaweah Delta Medical Center for three years.
-He has been a resident of San Joaquin Valley for thirty years where he and his wife Jill are raising three boys, members of Gateway Church, and enjoy outdoor activities and charitable endeavors.
-He has an Associate’s degree in Information Systems and is scheduled to graduate this summer with Bachelor’s degree in Public Administration from the Liberty University Helms School of Government.
+He is responsible for ensuring the IT infrastructure is strategically aligned with organizational objectives, the design and management of the Authority’s operations infrastructure which controls the operation of the Friant-Kern Canal, development and management of IT/OT convergence objectives, and the management of front office staff.
+Before coming to Friant Water Users Authority, Christopher served as a Computer Services Technician at Kaweah Delta Medical Center for three years.
+Chris holds a Bachelor of Science in Public Administration from Liberty University, Helms School of Government and an Associate of Science degree in Information Systems from Cerro Coso.

 Chris joined Friant Water Authority in July 2015.
 He is responsible for the Operations and Maintenance of the Friant Kern Canal spanning a length of 152 miles with 14 check structures and 128 District turnouts for Friant Water Authority.
 Others duties include overseeing the three maintenance yards in Orange Cove, Lindsay, Delano; he further oversees the Instrument Tech department, Water master operations and canal system operations.
 Before joining Friant Water Authority, Chris was the operations and maintenance superintendent for Berrenda Mesa Water District for10 years.
 At BMWD he was responsible for 55,000 acres of permanent plantings and a State allocation of 100TAF of contract water from the State Water Project and the operations and maintenance of 8 pumping plants totaling 23,000 HP, 14 miles of canal and 70 miles of distribution pipelines.
 Before managing the water district he was the owner of a Ready Mix Concrete operation in Kern County and expanded the company to include the transportation of Bulk Commodities that encompassed 5 western States.
 Chris holds an Associate of Science in Engineering from Taft College and Water Distribution and Treatment certificates from California State University, Sacramento, and is licensed with the Department of Pesticide Regulation (DPR) from the State of California.